Sociology of the Internet: Digital surveillance

-Digital surveillance occurs when digital devices record people's daily activities, collecting and storing personal data, and invading privacy.
-With the advancement of new technologies, the act of monitoring and watching people online has increased between the years of 2010 to 2020.
-The invasion of privacy and recording people without consent leads to people doubting the usage of technologies which are supposed to secure and protect personal information.
-The storage of data and intrusiveness in digital surveillance affects human behavior.
-The psychological implications of digital surveillance can cause people to have concern, worry, or fear about feeling monitored all the time.
-Digital data is stored within security technologies, apps, social media platforms, and other technological devices that can be used in various ways for various reasons.
-Data collected from people using the internet can be subject to being monitored and viewed by private and public companies, friends, and other known or unknown entities.
+Digital surveillance occurs when digital devices record people's daily activities, collect and store personal data, and invade privacy.
+With the advancement of new technologies, the act of monitoring and watching people online has increased between 2010 and 2020.
+The invasion of privacy and the recording of people without consent lead people to doubt the use of technologies that are supposed to secure and protect personal information.
+The storage of data and intrusiveness in digital surveillance affect human behavior.
+The psychological implications of digital surveillance can lead people to feel concerned, worried, or fearful about constant monitoring.
+Digital data is stored in security technologies, apps, social media platforms, and other devices, and can be used in various ways for various reasons.
+Data collected from people using the Internet can be monitored and viewed by private and public companies, friends, and other known or unknown entities.

 Critical digital sociology

 This aspect of digital sociology is perhaps what makes it distinctive from other approaches to studying the digital world.
-In adopting a critical reflexive approach, sociologists are able to address the implications of the digital for sociological practice itself.
+By adopting a critical reflexive approach, sociologists can address the implications of the digital for sociological practice itself.
 It has been argued that digital sociology offers a way of addressing the changing relations between social relations and the analysis of these relations, putting into question what social research is, and indeed, what sociology is now as social relations and society have become in many respects mediated via digital technologies.

 How should sociology respond to the emergent forms of both 'small data' and 'big data' that are collected in vast amounts as part of people's interactions with digital technologies and the development of data industries using these data to conduct their own social research?
 Does this suggest that a "coming crisis in empirical sociology" might be on the horizon?
 How are the identities and work practices of sociologists themselves becoming implicated within and disciplined by digital technologies such as citation metrics?

-These questions are central to critical digital sociology, which reflects upon the role of sociology itself in the analysis of digital technologies as well as the impact of digital technologies upon sociology.
+These questions are central to critical digital sociology, which reflects on the role of sociology itself in the analysis of digital technologies, as well as the impact of digital technologies on sociology.

-To these four aspects add the following subfields of digital sociology:
+To these four aspects, add the following subfields of digital sociology: